kungumasakthivel/Login-Register/README.md

 This auth.js file export a function which help's the end point to verify the user.
 THis function passed as an middleware function in the API function's.

+`app.js' file consist of third party packages which help to connect the database, encrypt the user password, generate JWT token for sub-request authentication and more.

 Don't forgot to run `npm install` to install all dependency mentioned in the padkage.json file.
 It help's to install all the dependency in one run.